Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Implementation and the cost of our method

 \subsection{The overall work complexity and using lines instead of rays}

-In the worst case, the overall work complexity to perform the interpolation-based globality certificates is $\bigO(k n^4)$, where $k$ is the total number of function evaluations (over all values of $\eps$ encountered).
-As restarts tend to happen quickly, $k$ is roughly equal to the number of evaluations needed to approximate $d_\eps(\theta)$ when $\eps = \seplamD$.
-As we will see in the numerical experiments, the method tends to behave like a cubic-cost algorithm with a large constant factor, with the latter depending on the geometry of the two pseudospectra.
+In the worst case, the overall work complexity to perform the interpolation-based globality certificates is $\bigO(k n^3)$, where $k$ is the total number of function evaluations (over all values of $\eps$ encountered).
+As restarts tend to happen quickly, $k$ is roughly equal to the number of evaluations needed to approximate $d_\eps$ when $\eps = \seplamD$, and as we will see in the numerical experiments,~$k$ can generally be considered to be like a large constant, although it is influenced by the geometry of the two pseudospectra.

-When implementing the algorithm, the definition of $d_\eps(\theta)$ can be modified so it considers line through $z_0$ instead of rays emanating from $z_0$.
-This can be beneficial, since we always get information for the direction $\theta + \pi$ when considering $\mathcal{R}_{z_0}(\theta)$, and so this modified $d_\eps(\theta)$ need only be interpolated on $[0,\pi]$.
-Function $\psafn(\theta)$ measures the minimum argument of $-\imagunit \lambda$ over each eigenvalue $\lambda$ of $(C,D_\theta)$, so when using lines instead of rays, it must also consider the minimum angle with respect to the negative real axis.
+When implementing the algorithm, the definition of $d_\eps$ can be modified so that it considers lines through~$z_0$ instead of rays emanating from~$z_0$.
+This can be beneficial, since we always get information for the direction~$\theta + \pi$ when considering $\rayth$, and so this modified version of $d_\eps$ need only be interpolated on~$[0,\pi]$.
+Function $\afn$ measures the minimum argument of $-\imagunit \lambda$ over each eigenvalue $\lambda$ of $C_\theta$, so when using lines instead of rays, it must also consider the minimum angle with respect to the negative real axis.
 These additional angles are computed by simply switching the sign of the imaginary part of each eigenvalue $\lambda$.
-The same change is made for $\psbfn(\theta)$, while modifying $l_\eps(\theta)$ and $d_\eps^{AB}(\theta)$ is straightforward.
-While using lines often results in less overall work, this is not always the case, as it can also sometimes make $d_\eps(\theta)$ more complicated and thus more expensive to approximate.
+The same change is made for $\bfn$, while modifying $\olfn$ and $d_\eps^{AB}$ is straightforward.
+While using lines often results in less overall work, this is not always the case, as it can sometimes make $d_\eps$ more complicated and thus more expensive to approximate.